Faculty Handbook 2014–15

 The Flex Spending Account (FSA) is a negotiated state employee benefit that saves you money by allowing you to pay for certain expenses with pretax dollars.
 Under this program, you may choose two benefits:

 For details on eligibility, maximum allowable contributions, and plan information, please visit the New York State Flex Spending Account site, www.flexspend.ny.gov.

 Forfeiture of Funds Not Claimed for Reimbursement

 Before participating in either plan, you should carefully consider what your eligible expenses might be.
 Reviewing your expenses from previous years can help.
 Once you have estimated the amount of your expenses, you may then determine how much to contribute.
 Under federal law, any money that you put into a pretax Flex Spending Account must be used for expenses incurred during the plan year in which it was contributed.
 Any funds that you do not claim for reimbursement are forfeited at the end of the plan year.
-The IRS prohibits these funds from being returned to individual plan participants.

 For updates or comments on the contents of this page…